Federico Barreto: Early life

-Later life
+Later life and death

 Barreto and his brother co-directed La Voz del Sur, a newspaper focusing on local coverage of Tacna.
 However, in 1911 a Chilean mob destroyed the printing presses that made del Sur and another Peruvian newspaper, El Tacora.

 In 1912, he published a poetry collection, Algo mío, which won acclaim and was a great financial success for Barreto, selling out one printing in 1912, and another in 1925.

 He published a story about the Chilean occupation of Tacna in 1921 under the title of La Procesión de la Bandera.- Episodio histórico del cautiverio de Tacna.

 In 1925, after the proposed vote for the cities of Tacna and Arica to join either Peru or Chile never took place, he joined the Propaganda Commission of the Peruvian Delegation.
 Based on that he wrote Frente al morro, a novel about life aboard the ship Ucayali, next to which the Peruvian delegation was established in Arica.

 In 1927 he published another poetry collection titled, Aroma de mujer.

 Barreto died on October 30, 1929, in Marseille, France.
 During the same year Tacna was returned to Peru.
 In 1968, his remains were repatriated from Marseille and buried in the General Cemetery of Tacna.